felix-lang/felix/doc/tutorial/intro_coroutines_termination.rst

 This is an infinite loop but our write only wrote 10 integers.
 So after reading 10 integers our fibre starves!

 Now here is the trick!
-Only thread reader and writer fibres can reach the channel that connects them.
+Only the reader and writer fibres can reach the channel that connects them.
 No one else could write on that channel, because no one else knows its name.
 What is more, the writer has returned so is now dead, so it cannot reach the channel either, because it doesn't exist!

-So since the read is not running or active, even the scheduler doesn't know about it.
+So since the reader is not running or active, even the scheduler doesn't know about it.
 Only the channel knows about it, and only the reader knows about the channel.